From the Jacket

 “Sleep felt productive.
 Something was getting sorted out.
 I knew in my heart- this was, perhaps, the only thing my heart knew back then- that when I’d slept enough, I’d be okay.
 I’d be renewed, reborn.
 I would be a whole new person, every one of my cells regenerated enough times that the old cells were just distant, foggy memories.
 My past life would be but a dream, and I could start over without regrets, bolstered by the bliss and serenity that I would have accumulated in my year of rest and relaxation.”

-My Year of Rest and Relaxation presents a very privileged yet very depressed narrator.
-Unnamed, she is somewhat unlikeable in her trust-fund, Upper East Side ways, and yet she isn’t the biggest fan of herself either.
+MY YEAR OF REST AND RELAXATION presents a very privileged yet very depressed narrator.
+Unnamed, she is somewhat unlikable in her trust-fund, Upper East Side ways, and yet she isn’t the biggest fan of herself either.
 Drowning in the world after the death of her parents and the latest break-up with her on-again-off-again boyfriend Trevor, she takes self-care to the extreme by creating endless amounts of prescription drug cocktails, prescribed to her by an aloof psychologist, so that she may escape the world and sleep for a year.
-This book, weird and wonderful in so many ways, touches on an abundance of topics, from mental health to inauthenticity, while focusing on the narrator’s relationships, healthy and unhealthy.
-Moshfegh is a very polarizing writer but My Year of Rest and Relaxation reminded me very much of The Idiot in its tone and content, so it should come as no surprise that I loved this one as well.
+This book, weird and wonderful in so many ways, touches on an abundance of topics, from mental health to in-authenticity, while focusing on the narrator’s relationships, healthy and unhealthy.
+Moshfegh is a very polarizing writer but MY YEAR OF REST AND RELAXATION reminded me very much of THE IDIOT in its tone and content, so it should come as no surprise that I loved this one as well.
 Despite the cliché ending, the last page crushed my soul and left me hungry for more.

-My Year of Rest and Relaxation is not an “enjoyable” book, it’s not a “feel-good” book.
+MY YEAR OF REST AND RELAXATION is not a “feel-good” book.
 It’s about the ugly, depressing parts of life, the parts that make you want to hole up in your apartment and literally sleep for a year, to hide from masochistic, pretentious boyfriends and irritating, nettlesome best friends.
 If anything, this book made me feel awful.
 Yet, I loved every minute of it.
-Suddenly, I want to devour everything Moshfegh has every written (thank God I planned ahead and bought Eileen).
+Suddenly, I want to devour everything Moshfegh has every written (thank God I planned ahead and bought EILEEN).
 Sign me up for the Ottessa Moshfegh Fan Club.